sc250024/spinnaker-installation-helm-halyard/README.md

 $ hal deploy apply
 ```

-Ensure your environment varibles aren't persisted in the BASH history:
+Ensure your environment varibles aren't persisted in the BASH history by exiting using this command:

 ```shell
 $ kill -9 $$